outdreamer/build-a-cure-1/docs/specific/specific_analysis.md

   ### Interfaces

+    - attack points

+      - attacking higher up the causal stack means attacking cancer's evolutionary & learning processes, so it cant evolve resistance to drugs
+      - attack on object level
+        - attacking on the mutation level
+          - how to trigger loss-of-function mutations of cancer mutations
+          - how to trigger mutations of mutations (reverting to original state)

     - system

       - deviating from genetically optimal environments as a cause of systemic stressors that lead to cancer